innovationOUtside/ou-wbpy/README.md

 # ou-wbpy

-Slight fork of `wbpy` for use in JupyterLite / OpenLearn Learn to Code for Data Analysis.
+Slight fork of / wrapper for `wbpy` for use in JupyterLite / OpenLearn Learn to Code for Data Analysis.

 Usage: